neilcitruslime/IgTradingApp/README.md

 cash is the cash value to invest which is calculated back to the bid size. e.g. 350 cash at level 35 will open with a 10 position size = 350 expiry is required and is the expiry on the EPIC

-dotnet run order --direction BUY --account ISQ5F --level 35 --stopdistance 5 --limitdistance 10 --cash 350 --epic KA.D.LLOY.SEP.IP --expiry SEP-21
+dotnet run order --direction BUY --account 1234 --level 35 --stopdistance 5 --limitdistance 10 --cash 350 --epic KA.D.LLOY.SEP.IP --expiry SEP-21

 # Increase Stops to Perserve Profits
-If the profit is greater than 10% set the top to 10% less than the current market value. dotnet run updatestop --account ITOPW --value 10
+If the profit is greater than 10% set the top to 10% less than the current market value. dotnet run updatestop --account 1234 --value 10

 Have fun.